turbot/guardrails-samples/calculated_policies/README.md

   }
   ```

+  - it should be called `target_resource`
+  - it should have no default value in `variables.tfvars`
   - it should have a comment that states that it may be changes or overridden in the `default.tfvars`

   ```terraform